History & Overview

 A History of the Maumee School District

-The first chartered high school in the state of Ohio was established in Maumee in 1843.
-Native American children were among the first students who attended school here.
+One of the first chartered high school in the state of Ohio was established in Maumee in 1843.
 The Maumee School District was officially established soon after (1850) and Fort Miami School was created.
 Teachers were hired for an average wage of $50 a month for men and $30 for women.
 Salaries compensated teachers for both teaching and janitorial duties.

 In 1870, the first building to be called Maumee High School (now Union School) was constructed at a cost of $40,000.
 The six-room, three-story brick building was erected at Conant and Broadway.
 An east wing and west wing were added between 1922-25.
 Maumee High School’s first official graduating class consisted of one graduate, Ella Graham (Moore).
 The year was 1878.
 Today, the Union School building is still being used in a cooperative space sharing arrangement with Perrysburg Public Schools for the districts’ preschool programs.

 In 1939, a new high school was constructed at the corner of Gibbs and Sackett Streets at a cost of $334,959.
 Today, this building houses grades 6 – 8 and is named Gateway Middle School.
 This building was designed to accommodate community growth, being built for 600 students, when the enrollment at that time was 304.
 The new school featured the district’s first school cafeteria.

 The current building that is Maumee High School was constructed at 1147 Saco Street at a cost of $1,728,963.
 The building was dedicated on Sunday, October 29, 1961.
 Dr. Fred J. Rolf, then superintendent of schools, said this at the dedication ...
 “A school building does not make an education.
 However, the school buildings in a community do reflect the attitude of that community toward the education of its youth.
 The citizens of the Maumee school community are to be congratulated for this fine structure with its modern facilities for the better education of our youth.”